Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr Intel PageSpeed Insights WordPress Mobile Speed Test

-This is when the results start to get better.
+This is when the results start to get better for AMD processors.
 Vultr AMD scores 98% overall performance and 0.9 seconds Largest Contentful Paint.

 Vultr AMD PageSpeed Insights WordPress Desktop Speed Test